 - Check inside your boots before putting them on.
 The chances of a snake being in your boot are slim, but there’s a good chance that some squishy spiders are in there. 😉

 *Remember that snakes can seem much shorter when they are coiled, so give the snake plenty of extra room when walking around it.

-If the Snake Is Coming Towards You
+Step 5: If the Snake Is Coming Towards You

 If the snake is coming towards you, it probably means that it hasn’t detected you.
 If you stomp the ground, then snake will detect the vibrations (remember, snakes have crappy vision) and change direction.

 Let’s say that you encounter a venomous snake in the middle of a highly-traversed trail.
 You’ve been diligent and saw the snake before stepping on it, but what if other hikers or runners don’t see the snake?
 What if they step on the snake and get bit?

 Runner’ World talks about this here.
 They recommend using something really long to shoo the snake off the trail.
 I personally think that is a stupid idea.
 Leave the snake in peace!
-If you are really worried about other runners or hikers, then hang around until the snake gets off the trail.
+If you are really worried about other runners or hikers, then hang around to warn people until the snake gets off the trail.